sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Extended index for LaTeX including multiple indexes
+Short desc    : Extended index for LaTeX including multiple indexes
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This is a reimplementation of LaTeX's indexing macros to
+Descript     : This is a reimplementation of LaTeX's indexing macros to
              : provide better support for indexing.
 For example, it supports
              : multiple indexes in a single document and provides a more
              : robust \index command.
 It supplies short hand notations for the